Who Was Jesus Christ, and Who is Jesus Christ Now?

 in the bible, read about Yahweh, and Yahshua

-(Jesus), the Word of Yahweh, Yahweh and Yahshua, and One God.
+(Jesus), the Word of Yahweh, Yahweh and Yahshua, One God and Christ's Pre-Existence.

 Read also The God Kind, and Human Destiny for more details into our awesome destiny.